booskander/ATMEGA328a_C-_SDK/README.md

 # school_projects
-I will push some of my projects I had to do at Polytechnique Montréal (B.Software Engineering)
+I will push some of my projects I had to do at Polytechnique Montréal